kieran036/kieran036/README.md

 #### 🚀 About Me

 - 🔭 I'm an experienced data & analytics professional working in industry.
-- 📚 Current interests lie in marketing analytics, data engineering, and web development.
+- 📚 Current interests lie in data analytics and data engineering.
 - 📝 My GitHub hosts shareable past work, my upskilling journey (formal and self-led) and personal projects, each repository has a README file, outlining further information.